How to install a SIM Card?

 However, for models that are before iPhone 12, such as 11 Pro; iPhone 11 Pro Max; iPhone 11

 iPhone XS, iPhone XS Max, iPhone XR and iPhone X; you can find the SIM tray on the right side.

 For other models, such as iPhone 3GS, iPhone 3G, and the original iPhone, you can locate the SIM tray on the top of the device.

 Abstracted from: Apple support

-You’ve got it there.
-We have assisted you to install your new SIM card.
+You've got it there.
+We have assisted you in installing your new SIM card.
 Please remember to turn the phone back on.

 What are the procedures for an iPad?

-Value your privacy, with the rise in identity thefts, manipulators are taking advantage of your unsecured digital space.
-From crypto wallets to financial information, crafty hackers are doing their best to steal the hard-earned cash and unfortunately, every third American is a falling victim.
+Value your privacy.
+With the rise in identity thefts, manipulators are taking advantage of your unsecured digital space.
+From crypto wallets to financial information, crafty hackers are doing their best to steal hard-earned cash, and unfortunately, every third American is a falling victim.